kubeshop/monokle/docs/features.md

 <img src="./img/find-file-and-dead-links.gif" alt="Locate source file quickly, and see if links are dead-ends" width="800" height="500" />

-You can quickly find the file, a resource belongs to.
+When you select a resource, Monokle will show you which file it was defined in.
 Also, if you mistype a referenced resource, Monokle will quickly show you, that you have a dead link with a warning triangle.

 ## Browse your clusters objects